Skip to main content

 • skipemptysource: bool

-If set (default), then empty source strings are ignored.
+If set (default), empty source strings are ignored.

 • tableDeclarations